r-ichard/goAESEncryptor/README.md

  - `-f` The path to the file you want to encrypt/decrypt
  - `-d` Decrypt the file
  - `-e` Encrypt the file
- - `-p` The key file used to encrypt/decrypt the file (16/24/32 bytes)
+ - `-p` The key file used to encrypt/decrypt the file (16/24/32 bytes) - Base64 in file expected
  - `-i` The identification vector(iv/nonce) (should change for every encryption) - Base64 Expected
  - `-t` The tag - Base64 Expected
  - `-a` The additional authentication data string